jgmalcolm/jgmalcolm.github.io/_drafts/clerkships.md

 **Put together the story.** Use only 50% of the data, but be prepared if asked about the other 50%.
 Giving 100% of the details in an unorganized fashion forces the attending to work at making sense of the situation.
+Don't fall into the trap of being proud of yourself that you were able to spew out all kinds of detailed data rapid fire.
+Better to tell a logical story at normal rate.

 ## Neurology